 If you can’t open a case, it may be too early or too late to open a case for your order, or you ordered as a guest.
-You can open a case after your order estimated delivery date.
+Generally, you can open a case after your order estimated delivery date.
 After this date, you have 100 days to file a case.
+Learn more about when you can open a case.

 I need to report a problem with an order now, what can I do?